physics210/p210-2025/docs/Project01-instructions_and_assessment.md

 ### 2.2.
 Stage 2: A first, very early draft of your project for peer feedback (Due Wed., Sep.
 24)

-Using the Project 01 Report Template notebook, you will submit a very early draft of your project showing the initial development of your project ideas.
-Your notebook should contain at least:
+Submit a very early draft of your project using the Project 01 Report Template notebook.
+This draft should show initial development of your project ideas and contain the following minimum requirements:

-1. An expansion of the physics in the code in at least one substantive way.
-Examples include (but are not limited to) making the collisions not perfectly elastic, adding an incline, incorporating friction, adding acceleration panels, connecting the balls with a spring, or working in more than one dimension. <br><br>
+**Required Elements:**

-1. A research question that you find interesting and which is related to the expansions of the physics that you have implemented.
-Your research question should be built around varying one or more independent variables (we will refer often to this as a phase-space investigation).
+1. **Research Question Markdown Cell**: At the start of your notebook, create a markdown cell labeled **"Research Question:"** containing your research question.
+This should be something you find interesting and related to your physics added beyond the starter code.
+Your question must involve varying one or more independent variables to observe their impact on an outcome variable.<br><br>

+2. **Additional Physics Markdown Cell**: At the start of your notebook, ccreate a second markdown cell labeled **"Additional Physics:"** with a brief paragraph describing how you've expanded the physics beyond the starter code.<br><br>

+3. **Working Code**: Include functional code that demonstrates at least one substantive expansion of the physics.
+Examples include:<br><br>
+   - Making collisions less than perfectly elastic,
+   - Adding an incline or friction,
+   - Incorporating acceleration panels,
+   - Connecting balls with springs, and
+   - Working in multiple dimensions.<br><br>

+4. **Visualization**: Provide well-labeled and well-captioned plots (not animations) showing the kinematic behavior of your objects, including your additional physics.
+These are the same requirements as Homework 05.<br><br>

-In addition to these required elements, you might incorporate some of the Stage 3 elements in your submission since the further along that your project is, the more valuable the feedback will be that you receive from your peers in class on Sep.
+**Optional**: You may include Stage 3 elements in your submission.
+The more complete your project, the more valuable the peer feedback will be during class on Sep.
 24.

 ### 2.3.
 Stage 3: A complete draft of your project (see the syllabus for project deadlines)